bamless/jstar/README.md

 sudo make install
 ```

-Various CMake options are available to switch on or off certain functionalities:
+Various CMake options are available to switch on or off certain functionalities of the interpreter:

 |    Option name       | Default | Description |
 | :------------------: | :-----: | :---------- |